gerane/VSCodePresentations/Readme.md

 ### Demo 6

 This is another simple example showing how you can run commands and have the output go to the terminal.

+## Notes

+I have also been throwing around the idea of making a Plaster Template for VSCode Presentations.
+There are several ways you could do this, and I would need to play around with it some.
+I would love some feedback on this, or maybe this could be something the community could work on together.